wmodes/bearcreek/README.md

 [Click here to experience part 1 of Bear Creek online.](https://modes.io/bear-creek/)

-**Version 2 is a work in progress, expected to be released within the next several months.**
+**Version 2.0, the complete story in three parts, is a work in progress, expected to be released within the next several months.**

 While playing in a browser is certainly convenient, it is typographically painful to this author.
 A better alternative is to download software that presents interactive fictions on your desktop.
 I highly recommend the typographically beautiful Lectrote which can play a whole host of different format IF games.
 This is a bit more complicated, but in my opinion, well worth it.